-The installation at Yakima RC is an RC located at 2501 Airport Drive, in the City of Yakima, Yakima County.
-The site consists of 10.21 acres, and 5.06 acres are surveyable.
-There are two buildings within the site and none approaching 50 years of age.
-A reconnaissance archaeological survey was completed in 2005 (E2M 2005a) and determined to have a low risk of archaeological resources.
-An updated archaeological survey is recommended to fulfill Section 110 requirements.
+The installation at Yakima RC is located at 2501 Airport Drive, in the City of Yakima, Yakima County.
+The site consists of 10.21 acres, 5.06 acres of which are surveyable and has two buildings on site: and RC and a storage building, both constructed in 2001.
+A reconnaissance archaeological survey was completed in 2005 (E2M 2005a), and the site was determined to have a low risk of archaeological resources.
+An updated archaeological survey is needed to fulfill Section 110 requirements due to the passage of time.